Custom Parameters

 Utilizing the Tekton PipelineRun parameters feature may generally be the preferable approach, and custom params expansion should only be used in specific scenarios where Tekton params cannot be used.

-As an example here is a custom variable in the Repository CR spec:
+As an example, here is a custom variable in the Repository CR spec:

 spec: